 Parking and drop-off facilities are available at all stations except for the OR Tambo International Airport Station.

-Gautrain fares are calculated according to your time of travel.
+Gautrain fares are calculated according to your time of travel and the route travelled.
 These times are divided as follows:

-Peak fares are applied when you access the Gautrain system between 06h00 and 08h30 (unless High-Peak applies), between 15h30 and 18h00 on weekdays and all day on weekends and public holidays.
+Peak are applied when you access the Gautrain system between 06h00 and 08h30 between 15h30 and 18h00 on weekdays and all day on weekends and public holidays.

 Off-Peak fares are applied when you access the Gautrain system before 06h00, between 08h30 and 15h30 or after 18h00 on weekdays.

-The Gautrain's bus and train services operate daily between 05h30am and 08:30pm.
-Scheduled departures can be accessed using the Gautrain app, at any Gautrain station or here.
+The Gautrain's bus and train services operate daily between 05h05am and 8:30pm.
+Scheduled departures may be accessed using the Gautrain app, at any Gautrain station or here.